 - Despite the oftentimes egregious failings of the court system, justice, it was agreed by legal scholars, often prevailed in due time.

 Notice that these sentences, despite adding more details, are saying basically the same thing as the three prior sentences.

 Clause is fundamental building block of a sentence.
 A clause contains a noun + a verb.
 Every sentence has at least one main clause.
 It may have two or more joined by a conjunction.
 Main clause is also known as independent clause as it can stand independently as its own sentence.
 Dependent clause (also called subordinate clause) are those that would be awkward if used alone.

-Phrase refers to a group of words that do not contain subject-verb pair.
+Phrase refers to a group of words that function together as a part of speech.
+They do not contain subject-verb pair.
 Certain phrases have specific names based on the type of word that begins or governs the word group - noun phrase, verb phrase, prepositional phrase, infinitive phrase, participle phrase, gerund phrase, and absolute phrase.